Contributors from members of the Copper team

 According to Invespcro, marketers that employ data-driven marketing strategies will see on average, five times higher ROI on their marketing spend in comparison to those who don’t.
 With that in mind, it’s especially important that your CRM is able to provide you with the kind of data you need to make better and more informed decisions.

-Beyond marketing and sales though, your CRM should also help you provide data-driven solutions to improve the relationship you have with not only clients, but also vendors and partners.
+Beyond marketing and helping with the sales process though, your CRM should also help you provide data-driven solutions to improve the relationship you have with not only clients, but also vendors and partners.

 For example, this could be as simple as generating daily, weekly, monthly, and even annual reports of interactions with vendors.
 This gives your agency the ability to better track and measure the results of working with a particular vendor and could even potentially reveal opportunities on how to improve those results.

-Finally, 6 questions to ask when choosing the right CRM for your agency.
+Finally, 6 questions to ask when choosing the right Customer Relationship Management (CRM) for your agency.

 There you have it, the top six things to look for in a CRM for agencies.
 The right CRM can be the difference you need to significantly grow and scale your agency.
 To help you get started, here are a few questions to keep in mind when searching for a CRM.

-- Can I customize this CRM to fit my business’s individual needs?
+- Can I customize this CRM software to fit my business’s individual needs?

-- Does this CRM improve or decrease my team’s ability to communicate?
+- Does this CRM software improve or decrease my team’s ability to communicate?

-- What does my team think of this CRM?
+- What does my digital agency team think of this CRM?